 When your organization is planning a program, there are many things to be considered.
 Steps are often left out, making the program less successful.
-Here are some questions to be considered as you are planning your programs.
+Here are some important points to be considered as you are planning your programs.

 Make sure that when you are planning an event, you take into consideration every expense possible.
 This could include guest speaker costs (performance, lodging, transportation), refreshments, audio/visual equipment, staffing, promotion, etc. It may be a good idea to budget a little extra money for last-minute expenses.